Connor Joe Player Props: Pirates vs. Brewers

-On Saturday, Connor Joe (.345 slugging percentage in past 10 games, with zero homers) and the Pittsburgh Pirates face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
-First pitch is at 4:10 PM ET.
+On Sunday, Connor Joe (.323 slugging percentage in past 10 games, with no homers) and the Pittsburgh Pirates face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
+First pitch is at 2:10 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Brewers.
+In his last game he had a hitless performance (0-for-4) against the Brewers.

 Connor Joe Game Info & Props vs. the Brewers